CrewAakash/aoai-apim-policies/README.md

 3. **Priority Management Based on Subscription Keys and Quota Allocation:** Controlling access and resources allocation based on subscription priority.
 4. **Event Hub Logging:** Logging events for monitoring and analytics.
 5. **Circuit Breaker:** Temporarily halting subsequent requests upon error.
+5. **Adaptive Token Rate Limiting:** Adjusts the distribution of tokens based on the current demand of each consumer.

 ## Scope and Structure